Suceava (river)

-The Suceava (Сучава Suchava, Suceava, Szucsáva) is a river located in the north-east of Romania (Suceava County) and western Ukraine (Chernivtsi Oblast).
+The Suceava (Сучава; Suceava; Szucsáva) is a river located in the north-east of Romania (Suceava County) and western Ukraine (Chernivtsi Oblast).
 It is a right tributary of the river Siret.
 It discharges into the Siret in the town Liteni, 21 km south-east of the city of Suceava.

 It rises from the Obcina Mestecăniș Mountains in Bukovina, near the border with Ukraine.
 The total length of the Suceava from its source to its confluence with the Siret is 173 km.
 Its basin area is 2625 km2, of which 2298 km2 in Romania.

 Towns and villages

 The following towns and villages are situated along the river Suceava, from the source to mouth: Izvoarele Sucevei, Shepit, Seliatyn, Ulma, Brodina, Vicovu de Jos, Bilca, Dornești, Satu Mare, Suceava, Verești.

 Tributaries

 The following rivers are tributaries to the river Suceava (from source to mouth):